 There are many poultry disinfectants on the market but not all are specifically approved by DEFRA for use against Avian Influenza.

-The most popular one is Virkon S Disinfectant which comes in sizes from 50g to 1kg tubs.
+The most popular one is Virkon S Disinfectant which comes in sizes from 50g sachets up to 5kg tubs.
 Also approved, at the right dilution rate, is Bi-OO-Cyst and Bio-VX Powder by Biolink.
 These can be used for cleaning the house, feeders and drinkers (rinse well with fresh water) and for creating a simple foot bath.

-A disinfectant footbath can be anything from washing up bowl to a tub trug, filled with a disinfectant solution, that can be walked through, or dip wellies in, by all of the family on entering and exiting the poultry area.
+A disinfectant footbath can be anything from a washing-up bowl to a tub trug, filled with a disinfectant solution, that can be walked through by all of the family on entering and exiting the poultry area.
 Try our Recycled Tyre Troughs as a cheap but robust footbath.

 Summary and Further Reading